Graphic of a man thinking about pipeline generation

 Snapshot of data from UserGems "How did you hear about us" form.

-Multiple touchpoints, messy attribution, and a lengthy sales process all contribute to pipeline anxiety.
+Multiple touchpoints, messy attribution, and lengthy sales cycles create pipeline anxiety.
 In this post, we’ll go over some of the most common challenges sales teams face today with pipeline generation and how they can overcome them.

 What is pipeline generation?